drehnstrom/temp-redshift-to-bq/labs/3-Redshift to BigQuery SQL Translation/instructions/en.md

   o.OwnerID = p.OwnerID;
 ```

-2. Add a WHERE clause to only select the Dogs.
+2. Add a WHERE clause to only select the Canines.

 ```
 SELECT